Why Little Tybee Island is an Explorer's Dream

 There are no roads or bridges to Little Tybee, but there are still plenty of ways to visit this secluded paradise.

 Boating, kayaking and jet-skiing are all popular ways to access the island, and plenty of tours will usher you to the island.
-Whether you’re renting equipment or scheduling a tour, call Tybee Jet Ski and Watersports, Aqua Dawg Kayak Company or Sea Kayak Georgia.
+Whether you're renting equipment or scheduling a tour, call Tybee Jet Ski and Watersports or Sea Kayak Georgia.
 East Coast Paddleboarding offers a great stand-up paddleboarding tour as well.

-Because Little Tybee’s tides change drastically every six hours, it’s always best to take a chartered boat tour to visit.
+Because Little Tybee's tides change drastically every six hours, it's always best to take a chartered boat tour to visit.
 Many companies have guided tours of the island.
-Try Sundial Charters, Sweet Lowland Tours for breathtaking trips.
-For a unique take on a boat tour, book a trip with Tybee Airboats!
+Try Crab Creek Charters, Sundial Charters and Sweet Lowland Tours for breathtaking trips.

 WHAT TO DO ON LITTLE TYBEE ISLAND